-The Auroville Village Action Trust was registered in July 2000 to better organise the various activities which had developed out of the Village Action Group which began in 1983.
-All these activities were based in the perception that in its search to realise an actual Human Unity, Auroville had to work together with the people of the local villages for their own community development.
-This work has involved Aurovilians, professional social workers, and local people, and has included programmes for children, for women, for men, for the needy, for farmers, for leaders.
-The aim has been to help villagers to counteract the drain of urban migration by accessing their own and local resources to strengthen and develop their own communities.
-At present there are eight units of the Village Action Trust, each with its own area of focus.
+Auroville Village Action Trust was registered in July 2000 to support and improve the organisation of the various activities which had developed from /or wished to be associated with, Auroville Village Action Group, which began in 1983.
+All these activities are based on the perception that in its search to realise an actual Human Unity, Auroville must work together with the people of the local villages.
+This work, for our collective well being and co-development, has involved local people, Aurovilians and professional social workers and has included programmes for all sectors of the local communities.
+The aim has been to participate with villagers to counteract the drain of urban migration by accessing their own and local resources to strengthen and develop their own communities.
+At present, there are 9 units of Auroville Village Action Trust, each with its own area of focus.
 Each unit has its own executives, and is completely independent and responsible for its funding and operations.
-The accounts of all the units of Auroville Village Action Trust are consolidated annually, and are audited by the Comptroller Auditor General of the Government of India.
-The executives and coordinators meet with the Trustees at a monthly meeting, to update each other on their activities, find possibilities for cooperation, and to look at general development issues.
+The accounts of all the units of Auroville Village Action Trust are consolidated annually, and are audited by the Controller Auditor General of the Government of India.

 Auroville Health Services – a programme aimed at researching the health challenges in the villages and coming up with and applying innovative solutions

 All these units welcome your support.
 Most will accept volunteers.
 All are supported by donations, and welcome your financial contributions.
-You can contact each individually through their webpage, or you can write to email@example.com with general questions.
+You can contact each individually through their web page.